 When the goods were taken out from the warehouse for shipment, Valin will issue invoice for the sales and confirm the corresponding value of income in its accounting system, and finally balance the prepayment made by the customer.
 All sales in domestic market are made on the term of [sales term] ("[sales term]") on actual weight basis, and thus the price of the goods did not include any delivery cost.

-D-4 Complete the attached spreadsheet named "domestic sales" listing all sales of like goods made during the investigation period.
+D-4 Prepare a spreadsheet named "domestic sales" listing all sales of like goods made during the investigation period.
+The listing must be provided on a CD-ROM.
 Include all of the following information.